andrasq/node-kubelogger/README.md

 ### logger.captureWrites( stream )

 Convert all writes to the given stream into log messages sent to this logger.
 Log message formatting and output is handled as described above.

- to k8s compatible log messages written to stdout.
-The log messages will be json bundles with fields `time`, `type` and `message`.
+Unlike `Stream.write`, the written arguments are not checked to be 'string' or 'Buffer'.

         const logger = kubelogger('info', 'stdout').captureWrites(process.stdout);
         console.log('gotcha!');